munwonjj/NLP_Project/project_proposal.md

 ### Data Description:

 The dataset used in this project was from the following github link: [Hotel Dataset](https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe).
 This dataset consists of 515,000 customer reviews consisting of 1400+ hotels across Europe.
+Each rows cosnists of one customer review for one hotel.

 Features included in the datset are: